The Quantum $A_{\infty}$-Relations on the Elliptic Curve: Introduction

 These tensors are defined by summing over countable sets of tropical Morse trees and graphs (holomorphic disks and annuli, resp.), and the proof of the existence of these relations is done by examining degenerations of one-dimensional moduli spaces of these trees and graphs on the elliptic curve.
 The degeneration of a moduli space of trees corresponds to a disk bubbling off from another disk and the degeneration of a space of graphs corresponds either to a disk bubbling off from an annulus, or an annulus pinched into a disk.
 In terms of the modular operad, each composition is determined by the contraction of a certain edge of a stable graph, the fatgraph of which is homeomorphic to each point in the interior of the degenerating moduli space.

 The relations are graded by numbers $b=\dim\mm{H}_1(G)+\sum_{\mm{Vert}(G)} b(v)$, where the $b(v)$ are integers which control the way in which the flags attached to the vertices $v$ of a stable graph $G$ are organized into cycles.
 In general, these cycles provide the combinatorial data necessary to build the corresponding Riemann surface (fatgraph) from the given stable graph.
 In this work, we have $b(v)=0$ for all vertices $v$ in a given stable graph, and each Riemann surface is built using either a tropical Morse tree or graph, depending on whether $b=\dim\mm{H}_1(G)$ is equal to 0, or 1, respectively.
 The $b=0$ relations are the usual $A_{\infty}$-relations, and the $b=1$ relations are the new Quantum $A_{\infty}$-relations.
 The latter may be viewed as a sort of linear dependence, as the relation is just the equality between a countable sum of signed tensors and the zero vector.
+It must be noted that the $A_{\infty}$ structure established in this paper is a pre-algebra structure, and not a complete algebra structure.

 The tensors which satisfy these relations are precisely the solutions to the quantum master equation described by Barannikov in \cite{Bar}.
 Using the solutions to the Quantum master equation, Barannikov constructs a partition function (see \cite{Kontsevich0}) that is used to define classes in the compactification $\overline{\mc{M}}_{n,g}$.
 These classes, in turn, may provide a combinatorial description of Gromov-Witten invariants on the given manifold.
 One may view this route to the construction of positive genus Gromov-Witten invariants on the elliptic curve as being parallel to the one described by C\v{a}ld\v{a}raru and Tu in \cite{CaTu}.